Everything You Need to Know About the Hunterdon Beer Trail

 Brews: Serving a variety of styles in both lager and ale varieties, as well as kettle sours, Kolsch, Porters, Stouts, and IPAs.
 Award winners include: Maiden Flight West Coast Style IPA and Station Lager (Vienna style lager).

 Interesting Fact: Historic Flemington was the site of the infamous 1935 Lindbergh trial.
-Charles Lindbergh, the first to fly solo, non-stop across the Atlantic Ocean, was known as the Lone Eagle, and hence the name Lone Eagle Brewing is a nod to local history.
+Additionally, Charles Lindbergh, the first to fly solo, non-stop across the Atlantic Ocean, was known as the Lone Eagle, and hence the name Lone Eagle Brewing is a nod to local history.

 11 Minneakoning Rd, Raritan Twp, NJ 08822